 Dallas Defense Lawyer for Open Alcohol Container in Vehicle

 When it comes to Texas DWI law, not even minor misdemeanors like an open container violation should be taken lightly.
-The experienced criminal defense attorneys of Law Offices of Richard C. McConathy in Dallas County can fight your violation of Texas open container law as well as any other associated charges, such as first DWI.
+The experienced criminal defense attorneys of Law Offices of Richard C. McConathy in Dallas County can fight your violation of Texas open container law as well as any other associated charges, such as the first DWI.
 If you are facing an open alcohol container in vehicle charge in Dallas County or the surrounding areas in Denton County, Collin County, Tarrant County, Rockwall County, Johnson County, Wise County, or Ellis County, contact the DWI defense lawyers of Law Offices of Richard C. McConathy.

 Your first consultation is free, so call (972) 233-5700 today and schedule your free consultation to find out what Law Offices of Richard C. McConathy can do for your Texas open container violation or other DWI-related charges.